 In our animation, the last 10 decades demonstrate that when it comes to the fastest production (road-legal) cars in history, brands have shifted gear.
 New developments in aerodynamic engineering, horsepower and manufacturing meant they could push performance further and faster over time.

-We identified some of the fastest production cars of the last 100 years, and combined the three to five fastest cars released every five years to create a hybrid design, reflecting an ‘average shape’ of those sports cars.
+As experts in car insurance, we’re passionate about all things car and have a keen interest in trends and changes.
+So, we identified some of the fastest production cars of the last 100 years, and combined the three to five fastest cars released every five years to create a hybrid design, reflecting an ‘average shape’ of those sports cars.
 The horsepower and speed figures are also averaged based on each car that went into the hybrid design.

 By the time our video begins, the horse and carriage were already replaced.
 The sports cars of the day combined simplicity with elegance, creating their own unique, timeless, evocative style.
 Brands like Bentley, Stutz Motor Company, Duesenberg and Amilcar lit the path for faster supercars by producing sporting road cars capable of speeds over 100kph (60mzph), even with only 70 horsepower.

 In the 1920s, fast road-legal production cars had between 50 and 70 horsepower.